 - 1. Create a new Enterprise Architect project file, and click on the top-level Package. - 2.
-Select the 'Start > View > Perspective > Open Model Wizard' option. - 3.
+Select the 'Design > Model > Perspectives > Model Wizard' option. - 3.
 In the Model Wizard, select the 'Enterprise Architecture > Zachman' Perspective and the 'Zachman Framework' Pattern. - 4.
-Click on the Create Patterns button. - A new base Zachman model is created in the Project
+Click on the Create Patterns button.

+A new base Zachman model is created in the Browser

-Browser, containing the Zachman Framework diagram and the Planner, Owner, Designer, Builder, Subcontractor and Functioning Enterprise Packages.
+window, containing the Zachman Framework diagram and the Planner, Owner, Designer, Builder, Subcontractor and Functioning Enterprise Packages.